Christina Perri: Early life

-Perri was born in Bensalem, Pennsylvania.
+Perri was born on August 19, 1986, in Bensalem, Pennsylvania, a suburb of Philadelphia.
 She is of Italian and Polish descent, and has called her family "very Italian".
 She has an older brother, Nick Perri, who formerly played guitar with Shinedown, Silvertide, Perry Farrell and Matt Sorum and cousin Dominic Perri.

 She graduated from Saint Ephrem Catholic School, and then from Archbishop Ryan High School in 2004 and later attended the University of the Arts.
 She taught herself how to play guitar as a 16-year-old by watching a videotape of Shannon Hoon from the group Blind Melon performing on VH1.
-In college she majored in communication for a year before dropping out to pursue a music career.
+In college, she majored in communication for a year before dropping out to pursue a music career.
 She frequently sang and acted in musical theater as a child.
-Perri claims to have learned to play piano and guitar because she missed hearing music being played in the house when she moved away.
+Perri claims to have learned to play the piano and guitar because she missed hearing music in the house when she moved away.
 According to Perri, whenever she played the guitar or piano, she would sing and "all of a sudden these songs would appear."

 Career

 Early career

 Perri moved to Los Angeles on her 21st birthday.
-According to Perri, she felt terrified of being over 3,000 miles away from her family, saying that she "cried [her] eyes out every day."
+According to Perri, she felt terrified to be over 3,000 miles away from her family, saying she "cried [her] eyes out every day."

-Later that year she married and began to produce music videos for a living.
+Later that year, she married and began to produce music videos for a living.
 She divorced 18 months later and moved into a small apartment on her own to focus entirely on working on music.
 She moved back to Philadelphia by the end of 2009; it was during this time that she wrote "Jar of Hearts".
 She later moved back to Los Angeles, working as a waitress at the Melrose Cafe during the day and recording at night.